 Business success is often determined by the ability to tap into a niche market.
-Therefore, detailing any specific segments of your target market (eg urban dwelling vegan pensioners, children who play the piano) that will be particularly attracted to your offering can provide a better idea of the potential of your business.
+Therefore, detailing any specific segments of your target market (eg urban-dwelling vegan pensioners, children who play the piano) that will be particularly attracted to your offering can provide a better idea of the potential of your business.
 It can also make the marketing plan easier to draw up.

-Finding out the worth to your business of the population who fulfill the specific set of demographics (ie the total number of people multiplied by the cost of your offering) can help you to ascertain some of your financial projections.
+Finding out the worth to your business of the population who fulfil the specific set of demographics (ie the total number of people multiplied by the cost of your offering) can help you to ascertain some of your financial projections.

 Know your enemy!
 Unless you’ve come up with a brand new invention, you’ll almost certainly have a certain number of competitors already out there.
 You should identify your most direct competitors and find out about the strengths and weaknesses of their products, services and business operations.